jdonca/BTCdomCheck-App/README.md

     #### Description: Final project for CS50P

 # Introduction
 This is the final project for Harvard X program CS50P, 'Introduction to Python'.
-My very first programming course, at age 39 and with a 3 yr old son, I finally put hands on to the scary color lines and dream of writing good and useful code.
 #

 ## Table of contents